Reuse Wins at Events:

 dreamstime_m_61806427.jpeg

-Over the past decade, the sports, entertainment, and live events industry has searched for alternatives to single-use plastic in food concessions.
-As fans return to sporting arenas and concert-goers celebrate the return of music festivals, sustainability issues at events and venues are coming back into focus – specifically, the ever-present disposable plastic cup.
+Over the past decade-plus, the sports, entertainment, and live events industry has searched for alternatives to single-use plastic in food concessions.
+After Covid lock-downs, as fans returned to sporting arenas and concert-goers celebrated the return of music festivals, sustainability issues at events and venues came back into focus – specifically, the ever-present disposable plastic cup.

 Many attempts at solutions have been introduced, from bioplastic cups to reuse systems and now single-use aluminum.
 But there has been no clear scientific consensus as to which options have the greatest environmental impact and which options have the least – until now.